Samindra29/Django-Customer-Management-System/README.md

 # Django-Customer-Management-System
-## an API to manage customers and orders on any e-commerce platforms
+## an API to manage customers and orders on any e-commerce platform
 ### *Django | Python | HTML5 | CSS*

 ## Features: